vls-00/LinkedIn-Clone/backend/README.md

 ## 🔨 Installation / Run
 * First of all setup your MySQL database.
 * Go to application.properties and add the required credentials to log in to that database, you will need the database's name, username and password.
-* If you have IntellijIDEA it will be good to make a new springboot project and then clone of fork this repo because everything else will be done automatically.
+* If you have IntellijIDEA it will be good to make a new springboot project and then clone of fork this repo because everything will be done automatically.

 ## :pen: Info
-The backend has admin/user security implemented and CORS policy for the links.
-Also it is using SQL queries to fetch data from the MySQL server and supports POST, GET, PUT, DELETE as methods of giving data to the frontend.
+The backend has admin/user role based access control security implemented and custom CORS policy for the URLs.
+The API is REST supporting only POST, GET, PUT, DELETE methods.

 ## Built With
 ![Spring](https://img.shields.io/badge/spring-%236DB33F.svg?style=for-the-badge&logo=spring&logoColor=white)